Meenakshi Temple: Temple entry agitations of Nadars

 In November 1895, the Nadars of kamuthi petitioned to the Meenakshi Sundaraswara temple, which was under Ramnad M. Baskara Sethupathi's trusteeship of the Raj, for permission to hold a ritual feast.
 Their petition was accepted, but it should be performed without the entry of Nadars into the temple.
 An anti-Nadar coalition was created by Vellasami Thevar, the inherited ruler of a vast land under the Raja of Ramnad and the grandfather of the late Muthuramalinga Thevar.
 He prohibited the Nadars from asserting their freedom.
-He ordered the allegiance of the society of Maravar and insisted a distinction between all classes.
+He ordered the allegiance of the society of Maravar and insisted on a distinction between all classes.

 A group of 15 Nadars belonging to the family of Erulappa Nadar entered the temple in Kamudi in May 1897, performing puja to the chief deity themselves.
-The Maravars and the Ramnad Zamindar M. Baskara Sethupathi objected it and lodged a complaint against fifteen members of the family of Erulappa Nadar arguing that they had polluted the temple and requested the payment of ₹ 2500 for purification rituals.
+The Maravars and the Ramnad Zamindar M. Baskara Sethupathi objected to it and lodged a complaint against fifteen members of the family of Erulappa Nadar arguing that they had polluted the temple and requested the payment of ₹ 2500 for purification rituals.
 The court decided on 20 July 1899 that neither the accused nor any member of their community had the right to enter any part of the temple.
 For the required ritual purification ceremonies at the temple, the defendants were ordered to pay the amount of five hundred rupees.

 The Nadars appealed to the High Court of Judicature in Madras, unhappy with the judgment of the subordinate judge of Madurai, with funds of ₹ 42,000 raised from members of the community.
 The judgment went against the Nadars, then they took their appeal to the London Privy Council.
 The Privy Council approved the decision of the Subordinate Judge of Madurai, citing the High Court's decision of 1908.
 The District Magistrate of Madurai suggested that the stay of the public force be extended to another term on the ground that the Privy Council 's decision on the Kamudi Temple Entry case could again cause trouble.

-Post 1923
+Post-1923

 The temple is maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.